LanguageRefer: Spatial-Language Model for 3D Visual Grounding: Experiments

-We have trained models with different combinations of loss terms and Table \ref{table:loss-ablation} shows the results.
 We found that only the binary classification loss shows its effect clearly ($+3.5 \%$ from Ref. to Ref.-Clf., $+3.9 \%$ from Ref.-Mask to Ref.-Mask-Clf., $+1.0 \%$ from Ref.-Text to Ref.-Text-Clf.).
-The mask loss was not effective and the text classification loss degraded the accuracy.
-One hypothesis on this is that text classification loss is not helping the model to transform the initial language embedding to spatial-language embedding.
-The model may not require strong language constraint because it already has a good initial language embedding and the text classification loss is not useful in shaping spatial-language embedding space because it is independent to spatial configuration of the scene.
-Due to the performance drop, we choose our model without the text classification loss.
+The mask loss was not effective, and the text classification loss degraded accuracy.
+One hypothesis here is that the text classification loss does not help the model to transform the initial language embedding to a spatial-language embedding.
+The model may not require strong language constraints because (1) it already has a good initial language embedding, and (2) the text classification loss is independent of the scene's spatial configuration.
+Due to the performance drop, we chose our model without the text classification loss.